-With less than 100 days until the General Data Protection Regulation (GDPR) comes into force on 25th May 2018, businesses have started to implement compliance strategies to mitigate the risk of an enforcement action under the new system.
+General Data Protection Regulation (GDPR) comes into force on 25th May 2018.
+In order to comply businesses have started to implement compliance strategies to mitigate the risk of an enforcement action.

 In our last blog we considered the initial steps businesses should take to make compliance with the GDPR as painless as possible, starting with understanding what personal data is held by the business, where it’s stored or used i.e. processed, and why the processing of personal data is necessary.
-Once this ‘map’ of the flow of data within the organisation is discovered, the next step we’d recommend would be to understand where there may be a risk of non-compliance with the GDPR.
+Once this ‘map’ of the flow of data within the organisation is discovered, we would begin the next step.
+We’d recommend understanding where there may be a risk of non-compliance with the GDPR.

 Processing of personal data

-For many businesses, the processing of personal data will most likely be in relation to either employee records or marketing and client contact information.
+For many businesses, the processing of personal data will most likely be in relation to contact information.
 It would therefore be sensible to begin a review of GDPR compliance by focusing on these fields.

 The data protection principles which are set out under the existing data protection regime state that the processing of personal data should not take place unless one of the specified conditions are met.
 The most widely used processing condition in the UK is that the data subject has provided personal data, thus enabling businesses to begin the processing.